AIandI0x1/0x1/0x1/SETUP.md

 0x1 is a framework its sits above the IDE and agent harnesses it is what governs and directs.
 For now pluggable and modular will try to keep it that way

+0x1.private is using hermes agent for local agents plus cloud agents from many different provider running locally and in the cloud (soon).

+ From devin, command-code, cline, kilo, codex to hoplite.sh we maxxing usage

 ## What 0x1 operates on

 - Linux first.
 Fedora is the reference environment.
 Can work on Mac and Windows too but might need changes in    the future